Weinstein accuser breaks down in tears as she's questioned about alleged sexual assault

 Mann and Sokola also are expected to testify.

-The Associated Press generally does not name people who allege they’ve been sexually assaulted unless they give permission for their names to be used.
+The Associated Press generally does not name people who allege they have been sexually assaulted unless they give permission for their names to be used.
 Haley, Mann and Sokola have done so.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.